There are many commercial first period kit boxes around these days. Which I find quite amusing as, let’s face it, there’s really not a lot to it.

 Be hot water bottle ready

 They still make Ponstan, which is a comfort for us all.
 Most girls are going to need a little help most months.
 If Ponstan is not doing the trick, be sure to make an appointment with her doctor.
 No, it’s not okay to be bedridden twelve times a year for something that’s supposed to be ‘natural’.
-There is help available for most menstrual hangovers.
+Severe period pain is known as dysmenorrhoea and treatment is available.
+In fact, there is help available for most menstrual hangovers, so help your daughter seek it.

 Under no circumstances talk about ‘becoming a woman’